Low interest personal loans that’ll peak your… interest

 How can I get a low interest personal loan?

-Not every borrower will qualify the absolute lowest loan rate on offer, but there are things you can do to get a lower rate.
+Not every borrower will qualify the absolute lowest personal loan interest rate on offer, but there are things you can do to get a lower rate.
 Here are our six tips:

 1. Improve your credit score

-The best thing you can do to get a lower rate is improve your credit score.
-This means making regular payments on existing debts, and making sure you don't have any missed payments or defaults.
+The best thing you can do to get a lower interest rate is improve your credit score.
+This means making regular payments on existing debts and making sure you don't have any missed payments or defaults.
 You could also lower your credit card limit and make sure you only have one card.
-Get more tips to improve your credit score.

 2. Offer security

-Having an asset to back your loan (like a car or house) can get you a lower rate.
-If you are have an asset you can and are willing to secure, it's worth checking if you can use it even when applying for a loan advertised as unsecured.
+Having an asset to act as collateral (like a car or house) can get you a lower rate.
+If you have an asset you can and are willing to secure, it's worth checking if you can use it even when applying for a loan advertised as unsecured.
 Just make sure you can comfortably afford the repayments so you don't risk losing that asset.

 3. Borrow less